AdesisNetlife/authrc/README.md

 Centralized authentication configuration and storage for network-based resources

-`Prototype version, work still in process`
+`Draft version, work still in process`

 [![No more passwords!](http://img191.imageshack.us/img191/466/v6wa.png)](https://github.com/adesisnetlife/authrc)

 ## About

 `.authrc` aims to be a standard community well supported which provides a generic and centralized configuration file for authentication credentials management and storage that can be used by applications or services for network-based resources

+### Community support

+Like any standard, it aims to be a well knowned solutions adopted for any type of software, language or platform for multiple purposes.

+`TODO`

 ## Stage